-An avid proponent of music for E-flat clarinet, Elizabeth has commissioned music for the instrument by composers Lori Ardovino, Jenni Brandon, and Scott McAllister.
-In addition, she has transcribed the five works by 19th century Italian composer Giuseppe Cappelli for E-flat clarinet and piano, available on the Potenza label.
+An avid proponent of music for E-flat clarinet, Dr. Crawford has commissioned music for the instrument by composers Lori Ardovino, Jenni Brandon, and Scott McAllister, and has transcribed the five works by 19th century Italian composer Giuseppe Cappelli for E-flat clarinet and piano, available on the Potenza label.
 Her editions of Cappelli’s four works for B-flat clarinet and piano are available from BRS Music in Indianapolis.
-A CD of American music for E-flat clarinet, Instant Winners, is forthcoming on the Albany Records label in fall 2018.
+A CD of American music for E-flat clarinet, Instant Winners, was released on the Albany Records label in fall 2018.
 A 2020-21 recipient of a Fulbright Core Award to the Lisbon Polytechnic in Portugal, she will share her expertise on the piccolo clarinets through teaching and performing.

-In addition to her interest in new music for E-flat clarinet, Elizabeth is a founding member of Violet, her duo with violist Katrin Meidell.
+In addition to her interest in new music for E-flat clarinet, Dr. Crawford is a founding member of Violet, her duo with violist Katrin Meidell.
 Together they have commissioned over 130 new works for the ensemble, greatly adding to the repertoire of this underserved combination.
-A CD of music is forthcoming on the Albany Records label in Fall 2018, and is the first recording of its kind.
-Information about Violet can be found at https://www.duetviolet.com/.
+A CD of music was released in February 2019 on the Albany Records label, and is the first recording of its kind.
+Information about Violet can be found at duetviolet.com.

-Since 2012, Elizabeth and the Ball State University Clarinet Studio have enjoyed hosting guests such as Lawrie Bloom, Ben Freimuth, Diana Haskell, Frank Kowalsky, and many others at the annual Ball State Clarinet Festival.
+Since 2012, Dr. Crawford and the Ball State University Clarinet Studio have enjoyed hosting guests such as Lawrie Bloom, Ben Freimuth, Diana Haskell, Frank Kowalsky, and many others at the annual Ball State Clarinet Festival.

 Dr. Crawford is a registered yoga teacher, a Bridge Ruby Life Master, and enjoys hiking in America’s national parks.